 Visualisation and guided imagery have always been a big part of this preparation.
 Read any interview with Cycling legend Chris Hoy and you will find that he would sit and run through the race in his mind, over and over again, playing it out exactly how he wanted it to go.
 He says that this would help him get into the zone before a race and block out external thoughts, homing in on the task at hand.

-This mental ability to control your anxiety and block out negative external pressures is highly sort after in cycling.
+examples of apa research paper This mental ability to control your anxiety and block out negative external pressures is highly sort after in cycling.
 Ex-British Cycling psychologist and Chimp Management theorist Dr Steve Peters appreciated this and was instrumental in helping British heroes Chris Hoy and Victoria Pendleton use their thoughts positively and get into the ideal frame of mind, which would allow them to claim multiple gold medals at both the Beijing and London Olympic games.
 Guided Imagery and visualisation can play a big part in helping to zone in on the race scenario as well priming your body for movement.

-And then of course there are your opponents.
+here And then of course there are your opponents.
 Bradley Wiggins often speaks of winning the psychological battle with his fellow competitors.
 He took great pleasure scarring his challengers by being able to appear at complete ease whilst they toiled away behind him.
 A scary thought.